FelixNgFender/chatgpt-news-curator/README.md

 # ChatGPT Dataset Collection

 This repository contains the dataset collection methods for ChatGPT-related mentions on Reddit, Twitter, and major news websites.
+The scraping scripts are prone to breaking due to changes in the websites' HTML structure.
+If you encounter any issues, please open an issue on this repository.

 ## Creating a virtual environment